RasmusGodske/blog/_posts/2024-04-11-perfecting-laravel-typescript-for-better-bug-free-code.md

 ```
 {: file='resources/js/Pages/Dashboard.vue'}

-This example might not be all that exiting so lets go more crazy with components with custom types like this:
+This example might not be all that exciting so lets go more crazy with components with custom types like this:
 ```vue
 <script setup lang="ts">
 import { defineProps } from 'vue'